Jinnah Sports Stadium

 Jinnah Sports Stadium (جناح سپورٹس سٹیڈیم) is a multi-purpose stadium in Islamabad, Pakistan.
 It is currently mostly used for football matches and serves as the home venue for the Pakistan national football team.
 The stadium has a capacity of 48,700 people, and is the largest stadium in Pakistan.
 The stadium is owned by the Pakistan Sports Board.
 The stadium is part of the Pakistan Sports Complex which also houses Liaquat Gymnasium, a gymnasium sports complex for indoor sports.'

 History

 Early years

-Named after Pakistan's founder Muhammad Ali Jinnah, the stadium was built in the 1970s by Chinese State Construction Engineering for hosting the 1978 Asian Games, which were ultimately shifted to Bangkok.
+Named after Pakistan's founder Muhammad Ali Jinnah, the stadium was built in the 1970s by China State Construction Engineering Corporation for hosting the 1978 Asian Games, which were ultimately shifted to Bangkok.
 The Liaquat Gymnasium nearby was formally inaugurated as part of the complex when Pakistan played host to the seventh 1984 Asian Table Tennis Championships.

 Home of Pakistan football

 In 1986, it hosted the 1986 Quaid-e-Azam International Tournament for football matches.
 The stadium was first renovated and used for the South Asian Games in 1989.
 The same year, it also hosted the 1990 FIFA World Cup qualification where Pakistan participated for the first time.

 The stadium was once again chosen as a venue for the South Asian Games when Pakistan again hosted the event in 2004.
 Apart from being one of the main venues of several national sports events such as the National Games of Pakistan, Quaid-e-Azam Inter Provincial Youth Games, or football events such as the Pakistan Premier League and the National Women Football Championship, the stadium has been a regular home venue for the Pakistan national football team since the 1980s.
 In 2014, the stadium hosted the 2014 SAFF Women's Championship for the Pakistan women national football team.